suhai-yehuza/game-diary/OPTIMIZATION_IMPLEMENTATION.md

 ## Overview

-This document summarizes all the performance optimizations implemented across the Game Diary application to improve loading times, reduce bundle size, and enhance user experience.
+This document summarizes all the performance optimizations implemented across the Placeholder application to improve loading times, reduce bundle size, and enhance user experience.

 ## 🎯 **High Priority Optimizations (Completed)**